 “Long live the Abbey Theatre of Dublin!
 Long live the Art Theatre of Moscow!
 And long live the Hedgerow Theatre of Moylan, in the State of Pennsylvania!” – Sean O’Casey

-AMERICA’S FIRST REPERTORY THEATRE
+AMERICA’S REPERTORY THEATRE

-Beginning in 1923, Hedgerow launched the first resident repertory theatre that, over its 92 years, has become a magnet for many national theatre personalities, from Richard Basehart to Edward Albee; from Ann Harding to Susan Glaspell; to—more recently—Keanu Reeves and Austin Pendleton.
+Beginning in 1923, Hedgerow launched the first resident repertory theatre that, over its 94 years, has become a magnet for many national theatre personalities, from Richard Basehart to Edward Albee; from Ann Harding to Susan Glaspell; to—more recently—Keanu Reeves and Austin Pendleton.

-As Producing Artistic Director, Ms. Reed has reinstated Hedgerow as a major player in the national theatre scene.
-At the 2001 National Theatre Communications Group conference held in Philadelphia, Hedgerow was lauded as the Mother of all Philadelphia theatres.
-Note was made of several theaters that were spawned by Hedgerow.
-Examples include People’s Light and Theatre Company, Freedom Theatre and Curio Theatre Company.
+Penelope Reed’s contact with the theater pulled Hedgerow back into its rightful place as a defining feature of the Greater Philadelphia artistic landscape and cemented its role in training the next generation of theatre artists by installing a Fellowship program that continues to produce talented arts leaders that have grown the Philadelphia arts scene.
+At the 2001 National Theatre Communications Group conference held in Philadelphia, Hedgerow was lauded as the “Mother of all Philadelphia theatres”.
+Note was made of several theaters that were spawned by Hedgerow; examples include People’s Light and Theatre Company, Freedom Theatre and Curio Theatre Company.